By IAN WILSON

 Over the next 13 years, the four-time All Star was a durable major leaguer who never played less than 107 games in a season.
 In addition to his time with the Angels and Rockies, Bichette played for the Milwaukee Brewers, Cincinnati Reds and Boston Red Sox.
 When his MLB career came to an end, the Silver Slugger award winner’s achievements included a lifetime batting average of .299, 274 home runs, 1,141 RBI, 401 doubles and 152 stolen bases.

 Bichette later put in a 49-game tour with the Nashua Pride of the independent Atlantic League in 2004, where the 40-year-old smacked 18 homers and batted .312.
 After that, he focused on playing tennis and watching his sons Bo and Dante Jr. follow in his footsteps.

 Baseball came calling in 2013, when the senior Bichette was hired as the hitting coach for the Rockies, but he opted for retirement at the end of the season so he could spend more time with his wife and sons.

-The fact that Toronto qualified for postseason play, and that several Blue Jay batters recognized Bichette for helping them out, bodes well for the former MLB star.
+The fact that Toronto qualified for postseason play in 2020, and that several Blue Jay batters recognized Bichette for helping them out, bodes well for the former MLB star.

 It remains to be seen what, if any, lessons that Bichette learned in Edmonton have been passed on to the current Blue Jays roster.
 Based on his own life experiences, Dante has wisdom to impart regarding conduct at the ballpark, as well as away from it.
 He also has first-hand knowledge about tinkering with a batting stance and what the pressures of playoff baseball are like.